 However, as Hector describes, if discovered at its later stages, Abdominal Aortic Aneurysm Repair may require open chest surgery which is much more involved and requires several weeks of recovery.

-Give us a call at (813) 999-3992 to schedule a vascular consultation with our Board Certified Vascular Surgeons in Riverview, FL to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.
+Give us a call at (813) 999-3992 to schedule a vascular consultation with our Board Certified Vascular Surgeons in Riverview to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.